 Orthopedic Surgery

-At Lifetime Pet Wellness Center, we can perform orthopedic surgeries like cranial cruciate ligament repairs.
+At Lifetime Pet Wellness Center, we can perform pet orthopedic surgery services like cranial cruciate ligament repairs, with the help of our pals at On the Spot!
 The three methods used for CCL repairs in dogs are:

 • Tibial Plateau Leveling Osteotomy (TPLO)